 The coolest thing about Escape From Innsmouth in my opinion was how it doubled as both a collection of adventures as well as a sourcebook on the town of Innsmouth in Lovecraft country.
 In addition the actual raid on Innsmouth is divided into several scenarios (six of believe).
 Each scenario was one objective of the Federal Governments plan to secure the town.
 What was neat about this was that each of our main characters became leaders or advisors for the mission.
 Then everyone else got to play the soldiers and federal agents that were apart of that group, so you didn’t feel bad when the body count started to rack up.
 Let me tell you, the sanity checks and body count were huge.

+Yet despite how cool this campaign was, for some reason it seems to get short shrift when compared to some of Chaosiums other campaigns.
 Masks of Nyarlathotep and Beyound the Mountains of Madness seem to be talked about a lot more.
 I’m not really sure why that is.
 Regardless, this would be an important next step in my Call of Cthulhu career.
 Tomorrow I’ll explain why.